M268816/power-repo/instructions/FE Data Transfer Setup.md

 ## Setting Up the Transfer Database

-1. Create a new Access Database in a service account cloud location, name it something appropriate
+1. Create a new Access Database File.
+This will be used as a bridge/hook for the 'Data.accdb'.
-2. Setup a linked table to the 'Roll Data' table from 'Data.aacdb' in the r:\ drive
+2. Setup a linked table to the 'Roll Data' table from 'Data.aacdb' in the 'r:\' drive.
-3. Setup a query called 'Create_Table' with the following SQL code:
+3. Setup a query called 'Table_Setup' with the following SQL code:

 ``` SQL
 SELECT